-School district investigating divisive high school assignment questioning if Derek Chauvin deserves a new trial
+School district investigating high school assignment questioning if Derek Chauvin deserves a new trial

 "We will be reviewing our curriculum and our policies through this lens and having discussions with our staff, students, and community," he said.
 "This is hard, but necessary work and we are all still learning.
 We acknowledge that we might get things wrong as we journey forward, but we know we must do better and are working to do so."

-Sakinah Irizarry, a parent within the Saugerties school district told CNN that's exactly what she wants this incident to be about -- learning.
-Irizarry posted a copy of the school assignment publicly on Facebook to share what was being asked of the high school's students.
+Sakinah Irizarry, a parent of two younger children in the district who are not at Saugerties Senior High School, says she's been advocating for diversity and inclusion within the district for several years and felt she should speak up as a Black mom of two children.

-Irizarry, a parent of two younger children in the district who are not at Saugerties Senior High School, says she's been advocating for diversity and inclusion within the district for several years and felt she should speak up as a Black mom of two children.
+She told CNN she wants this incident to be about learning.
+Irizarry posted a copy of the school assignment publicly on her Facebook page to share what was being asked of the high school's students.

 "There have been some calls saying, 'People shouldn't be having these discussions in school,' and I'm like, schools are exactly where these discussions need to be had, but they need to be had in a constructive and forward-thinking way and absolutely not with lies," she said.
 "When facts become up for debate, then we've really lost the focus of what all of us, the children, educators and community are there to do."